droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 ## Q5b.
 Kiril’s Challenge

 > [!abstract]+ **Impatient Players**
 > Kiril doesn’t feel threatened by the players.
-As such, if any individual player attacks him for the first time using a non-silvered weapon, a spell below 3rd-level, or any attack or spell that doesn’t deal necrotic damage, Kiril laughs as his natural regeneration heals his wounds, rather than responding in kind.
+As such, if any individual player attacks him for the first time using a non-silvered weapon, a spell below 3rd rank, or any attack or spell that doesn’t deal void damage, Kiril laughs as his natural regeneration heals his wounds, rather than responding in kind.
 “Your flailing tickles me, little morsel," he rumbles.
 He licks his chops, fixing them with a steady look of anticipation.
 “Perhaps I’ll let you tickle my teeth next—I’ve got a scrap or two of meat in there that I could use some help in getting out."
 >
-> The second time a player attacks, or if a player attacks him with a silvered weapon, an attack or spell that deals necrotic damage, or a spell of 3rd-level or above, Kiril snarls, his nostrils flaring as his eyes snap wide open.
+> The second time a player attacks, or if a player attacks him with a silvered weapon, an attack or spell that deals void damage, or a spell of 3rd-level or above, Kiril snarls, his nostrils flaring as his eyes snap wide open.
 “Impatient to die, little morsel?
 Then I won’t keep you waiting."
 Kiril then attacks.

 > [!info]+ **Moonbeam**
 > Due to Kiril’s corruption, his hybrid form—not his human form—has become his “true form."
-As such, while he takes damage from *moonbeam* normally, the spell cannot cause him to revert to his human form.
+As such, nothing can cause him to revert to his human form.

 When the players first approach Kiril, or vice-versa, read: